horseleft

 The following information is provided to all boarders

 HEALTH CERTIFICATES: Before being accepted as a boarder at Stony Mountain Ranch, you will be required to provide a Certificate of Veterinary Inspection for your horse.
-This certificate must be no less than six (6) months old, and is obtainable from your vet, usually at a reasonable cost.
+This certificate must be no less than three (3) months old, and is obtainable from your veterinarian.

 HEALTH CARE: You are responsible for maintaining the health of your animal, including seeing that your horse is wormed on a regular basis (approximately every two months), and that all shots and vaccines are kept up to date.
 If you notice any symptoms of ill health, you are required to take immediate action to remedy the problem.
 If we notice a problem, we will do whatever we can to ease any discomfort your animal may be having, and will promptly notify you that your horse needs attention.
 If no action is taken by you within a reasonable period of time after you are notified, or if we are unable to reach you, we will make arrangements for a veterinarian to treat your animal if we feel that this is warranted.
 The cost for this will be assessed to you.
 If your horse requires aftercare and you are unable to perform the actions needed to take care of the animal (such as bandaging, giving pills or paste, etc.), we may be able to perform those duties for you.
 Charges for this will depend upon the actions taken, and will be assessed on a case-by-case basis.

 RENT and RENT REFUNDS: Stalls are rented on a daily, weekly, or monthly basis.
-Monthly rates are $345 per month per horse as of October 1, 2009.
-Daily and weekly rates are $18 per day per horse.
-Stall rent is due anytime during the current month if you wish to board for the next month.
-Rent for the upcoming month must be received on or before 5:00 p.m. on the last day of the current month to avoid a late charge of $5.00 for that day, and a late charge of $5.00 per day will be assessed for each subsequent day that the rent is not received by 5:00 p.m.
+Monthly rates are currently $375 per month (subject to change).
+Daily and weekly rates are $25 per day.
+Your rent is due anytime during the current month if you wish to board for the next month.
+The last day of each month is the final day to pay your rent for the upcoming month.
+Rents must be received on or before 5:00 p.m. on the last day of each month to avoid a late charge of $5.00 for that day.
+A late charge of $5.00 per day will be assessed for each subsequent day that the rent is not received by 5:00 p.m.
 If your check fails to clear the bank, a returned-check charge of $20.00 will be assessed, as well as a late charge of $5.00/day for each day that the funds remain unavailable to us.
-For those who owe late charges, a 5% per day surcharge will be assessed for late charges that remain unpaid on or after the 3rd day of each month.
-With regard to monthly rental, no refunds will be given for horses moved before the rental period has expired.
+No refunds will be given for horses moved before the rental period has expired.
+If rent for the upcoming month is unpaid by 5:00 p.m. on the last day of the current month, your stall may be locked, and it may be up to 24 hours (after payment) before it is unlocked.

-GATES AND TACK ROOM: Every farm and ranch hand knows the basic rule: gates should never be left open!
+GATES AND TACK ROOM: Gates should never be left open.
 When you open the main gate to remove your horse from its stall, PLEASE close and re-lock the main gate as soon as you have taken your horse out of the stall area.
 Do not leave the main gates open while you groom, ride or exercise your horse (and if you see that someone else has left a gate open, please close it)!
-And please: When you leave the property, double-check to be sure the gates and tack room are closed and locked.
+And please: When you leave the property, please double-check to be sure the gates and tack room are closed and locked.

 LIABILITY RELEASES: Liability releases are currently located in the tack room on a clipboard on the bulletin board.
-These releases are for boarders who wish to let others--including trainers--ride or work with their horse(s).
-These releases consist of two parts: (1) the BOARDERīS release, which states that you do board a horse here and that you are authorizing another person to ride or work with that horse, and (2) the RIDERīS release, which states that the rider or person who will be working with your horse accepts responsibility while doing so.
-THESE RELEASES MUST BE SIGNED BY THE APPROPRIATE PARTIES, AND MUST BE RECEIVED BY STONY MOUNTAIN RANCH (Patty and/or Bruce Buckingham) BEFORE anyone besides yourself or your immediate family rides or works with your horse.
+These releases are for boarders who wish to let others - including trainers - ride or work with their horse(s).
+These releases consist of two parts: (1) the BOARDER´S release, which states that you do board a horse here and that you are authorizing another person to ride or work with that horse, and (2) the RIDER´S release, which states that the rider or person who will be working with your horse accepts responsibility while doing so.
+THESE RELEASES MUST BE SIGNED BY THE APPROPRIATE PARTIES, AND MUST BE RECEIVED BY STONY MOUNTAIN RANCH BEFORE anyone besides yourself or your immediate family rides or works with your horse.

 OTHER BOARDERS’ HORSES: Interacting with horses belonging to other boarders is not permitted without the owner’s permission.
 Please do not touch other horses, feed them, groom them, turn them out, etc. without the owner’s permission.
 If you feel that a horse is being neglected in some way or needs other attention, or if you notice problems with waterers or feeders or care in general, contact Bruce or Patty and we will take appropriate measures to assess the situation and rectify the problem.

-TRAINING: Names and telephone numbers can be provided to you if you need a trainer.
-If you already have a trainer, your trainer is welcome on the property, provided that liability releases signed by both boarder and trainer have been received by Stony Mountain Ranch (Patty and/or Bruce Buckingham).
+TRAINING: We will be glad to help you find a trainer if you need one.
+If you already have a trainer, your trainer is welcome on the property, provided that liability releases signed by both boarder and trainer have been received by Stony Mountain Ranch.
 All trainers must sign a liability release (currently located in the tack room on the bulletin board).
-This liability release must be received by us before your trainer works with the horse.
+This liability release must be received by Stony Mountain Ranch before your trainer works with the horse.

 DOGS: No dogs are permitted at the Ranch.